Navaden/CVDtest/README.md

 (add a donation link here, future me)

 ## Credits
-Everything developed by hand by Navaden (Matic Tement)
+Everything here developed by Navaden (me)

 ## License
 This project is licensed under the MIT license, for more information see the file labeled "LICENSE".